OpenAPITools/openapi-generator/docs/customization.md

 If you publish your artifact to a distant maven repository, do not forget to add this repository as `pluginRepository` for your project.

 ## Selective generation

 You may not want to generate *all* models in your project.
-Likewise you may want just one or two apis to be written.
-If that's the case, you can use system properties to control the output:
+Likewise, you may want just one or two apis to be written.
+If that's the case, you can use system properties or [global properties](./global-properties.md) to control the output.

 The default is generate *everything* supported by the specific library.
 Once you enable a feature, it will restrict the contents generated: